matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 If cloud or server costs are still rising, then most companies will be fleeing the cloud quickly if they have not already fled.
 Also, microservices would pretty much be dead and efficient runtime would be lauded over quick development time.
-However, at this length of time most companies would be struggling to make and keep an online presence.
+However, after such a long time, most companies would be struggling to make and keep an online presence.
 If server costs were still rising, there would be a rise in more traditional communications, such as calling, texting, talking in person, etc. Hybrid or remote work would really start dwindling after 5 years of increasing server costs.

-That said, if server costs had stabilized before, then there would also be startups dedicated to bringing remote work and remote training to traditional trade jobs, such as carpentry, plumbing, and electrical.
+That said, if server costs had stabilized before this point, then there would also be startups dedicated to bringing remote work and remote training to non-technical jobs, such as traditional trade jobs, such as carpentry, plumbing, and electrical.
 These start-ups will be trying to address the shortage in trade jobs by increasing the effective working area of those working in the trades.
 How successful these companies will be is another matter.